 “Dispatch” means to provide direction or instruction for routing a vehicle, whether owned or under contract, to specified destinations for specific purposes, including delivering or receiving cargo, passengers, property, or goods, or providing a service.

-“Emergency operations” means operation of an emergency support vehicle to help alleviate an immediate threat to public health or safety in response to a declared emergency event.
+“Emergency operation” means operation of an emergency support vehicle to help alleviate an immediate threat to public health or safety in response to a declared emergency event.
 Emergency operation includes emergency support vehicle travel to and from a declared emergency event when dispatched by a local, state, federal, or other responsible emergency management agency.
 Routine operation to prevent public health risks does not constitute emergency operation.

 “Emergency support vehicle” means a vehicle other than an authorized emergency vehicle as defined in California Vehicle Code (CVC) section 165 that has been dispatched by a local, state, federal, or other responsible emergency management agency that is used to provide transport services or supplies in connection with an emergency operation.